Enabling Social Applications via Decentralized Social Data Management: Design

-Such a function could be used, for example, to estimate social incentives for resource or information sharing.

-\textbf{Inference Function Execution:} \tc{An application can submit a social inference request for a user $x$ to any Prometheus peer in a secure fashion (i.e., encrypted and signed).} The receiving peer creates $x$'s TPL (as explained in Section~\ref{group_management}) and forwards the request to the fastest responding trusted peer of $x$, which verifies the submitter's identity and enforces $x$'s access control policies (described next).
-The peer fulfills the request by (1)~traversing the local social subgraph for the information requested by the application, (2)~encrypting and signing the result, and (3)~returning the result to the application.
+\textbf{Inference Function Execution:} Assume user $x$ wants to submit (through an application) a social inference request to one of her trusted peers.
+Using the process explained in Section~\ref{group_management}, the application creates $x$'s TPL and forwards the request to $x$'s fastest responding and thus network-closest (shortest latency) trusted peer.
+This is done through the direct communication layer in a secure fashion by appending on the request a nonce, $x$'s userid and a timestamp, then signing the message with $x$'s private key and encrypting it with $x$'s group public key: $\{\{request,userid,nonce,timestamp\}p\}G$.
+The receiving peer decrypts the message with $x$'s group private key (g), verifies the submitter's identity via her public key and if the query has not been seen before (by checking the nonce) and the peer is indeed trusted by $x$, the peer enforces $x$'s access control policies (described next).
+In all other cases, the request is dropped.
+Then the peer fulfills the request by (1)~traversing the local social subgraph for the requested information, (2)~signing and encrypting the result using the requesting user's public key and the group's private key, respectively, and (3)~returning it to the user (application).

-For functions that can traverse the graph for \tc{$n$ hops (i.e., \emph{Neighborhood} and \emph{Social\_Strength}), the peer submits encrypted and signed secondary requests for information about other users to their trusted peers, as follows.} A secondary request includes the $UID$ of the original submitter (in order to verify her access rights).
-A time period of \tc{$T*(n-1)$} seconds is given to the secondary peers to respond with their results (peers at each $hop$ use independent clocks for $T$ seconds).
-Each receiving secondary peer authenticates the request and checks the access control policies for the requesting user.
+For functions that can traverse the graph for $n$ hops (i.e., \emph{Neighborhood}, \emph{Proximity} and \emph{Social\_Strength}), the peer submits signed and encrypted secondary requests for information about other users to their trusted peers, as follows.
+A secondary request includes the $UID$ of the original submitter in order to verify her access rights, then it is signed with her group private key and encrypted with the receiving user group's public key.
+A time period of $T*(n-1)$ seconds is given to the secondary peers to respond with their results (peers at each $hop$ use independent clocks for $T$ seconds).
+Each receiving secondary peer decrypts the request with the group private key, authenticates the signature with the requesting group's public key and checks the access control policies for the requesting user.
 If the request is granted, the result is returned to the requesting peer.
-If the request still needs more information, that peer (e.g., at hop $k$) repeats the same process and submits a secondary request with an adjusted \tc{$T*(n-k-1)$} timeout.
+If the request still needs more information, that peer (e.g., at hop $k$) repeats the same process and submits a secondary request with an adjusted $T*(n-k-1)$ timeout.
 Finally, the original requesting peer recursively collects all the replies and submits the final result to the application.